William Harry Hoyt was born at Andes, New York, the son of William Harry Hoyt and Mary Etta Hitt.

 90th Bombardment Group, 320th Bombardment Squadron, 5th Air Force

-Aircraft B-24D-5-CO with serial number 41-23772, nickname Little Eva, took off from 7 Mile Drome near Port Moreby on a bombing mission against a Japanese convoy bound for Lae, sighted east of Finscahfen in the Huon Gulf.
-This B-24 was given the convoy’s position via radio and flew to the target at 7,000′ though broken clouds and did not spot the convoy until they overflew it.
+Aircraft B-24D-5-CO with serial number 41-23772, nicknamed Little Eva, took off from 7 Mile Drome near Port Moreby on a bombing mission against a Japanese convoy bound for Lae, sighted east of Finscahfen in the Huon Gulf.
+This B-24 was given the convoy’s position via radio and flew to the target at 7,000 feet through broken clouds and did not spot the convoy until they overflew it.

-Smith and wounded Altman tried to make a smooth water landing, but suffered a violent impact, submerging the nose section.
-Smith was able to escape through the cockpit window and shouted for others, but responded.
+Smith and the wounded Altman tried to make a smooth water landing, but suffered a violent impact, submerging the nose section.
+Smith was able to escape through the cockpit window and shouted for others, but no one responded.
 Swimming to a floating life raft, the plane sank presumably with the rest of the crew aboard.
-Alone, Smith rowed to shore.
+Smith alone rowed to shore.

 Pilot, 2nd Lt Dayton S. Altman